-Transit Services
+Transit Services:

-- Implementation of 10-year \$1 billion "Go Montgomery!
+- Continued to support 10-year \$1 billion "Go Montgomery!
 Transportation Plan for Our Future" initiative.
-A new bus route from Clarksburg and additional bus service on routes introduced in FY04 will continue to be promoted in FY05, as will the extension of existing routes in Germantown and frequency changes on many routes in FY05. - Introduce Montgomery College student program.
-With Id, students will be able to ride Ride On anytime on any route. - Ongoing promotion of the new reduced rates of the Ride About Pass at \$10 and convenience of Ride On 20-Trip Ticket. - Continued promotion of Kids Ride Free in Montgomery County (Monday through Friday 2 p.m. to 7 p.m.)
-Metrobus in Montgomery County added to the program. - Promote New Park and Ride lot in Damascus and I-270 and MD 117 - Promotion of Van Go Shuttle in downtown Silver Spring - Promotion of Bethesda 8 Shuttle in downtown Bethesda - Promotion of Code Red Ride Free in Montgomery County Ride On - Introductory promotion of feeder service to MARC from Frederick - Promotion of Twinbrook Shuttle serving a large population of Health and Human Services employees - Promotion of new Compressed Natural Gas buses with low floors - Additional new buses with ramps now mean Ride On is 100% accessible to persons with disabilities. - Promote Metro's pilot program for MetroAccess customers who are able to ride free with a companion on Ride On and Metro buses and rail. - Triennial rider survey - Upgrade bus shelters as part of program that will accept advertising - Sell exterior and interior advertising on Ride On
+A new bus route from Clarksburg and additional bus service on routes introduced in FY05will continue to be promoted in FY06, as will the extension and restructuring of existing and additional routes in Germantown and frequency changes on many routes in FY05. - Continue to support Montgomery College student program.
+With Student ID, students will be able to ride Ride On anytime on any route. - Ongoing promotion of the new reduced rates of the Ride About Pass at \$10 and convenience of Ride On 20-Trip Ticket. - Continued promotion of Kids Ride Free in Montgomery County (Monday through Friday 2 p.m. to 7 p.m.)
+Metrobus in Montgomery County added to the program. - Promote better access to Park and Ride lot in Burtonsville - Promotion of Van Go Shuttle in downtown Silver Spring - Promotion of Bethesda 8 Shuttle in downtown Bethesda - Promotion of Code Red Ride Free in Montgomery County Ride On - Continue to promote feeder service to MARC - Promotion of Twinbrook Shuttle serving a large population of Health and Human Services employees - Promotion of shuttle between Strathmore/Grosvenor Metrorail station and the Rock Spring Park for major employers such as Marriott, Lockheed Martin, and NIH - Promotion of new Compressed Natural Gas buses with low floors - Additional new buses with ramps now mean Ride On is 100% accessible to persons with disabilities. - Promote Metro's pilot program for MetroAccess customers who are able to ride free with a companion on Ride On and Metro buses and rail. - Upgrade bus shelters as part of program that will accept advertising - Promote expansion of Montgomery County Government's Transit Subsidy program for County employees - Promotion of new alternative fuel buses, both CNG and Hybrid fuel vehicles - Implement and promote new Ride On Route 21, serving the U.S. 29 Corridor - Implement and promote increased service to the new FDA Headquarters in White Oak - Introduction and promotion of SmarTrip fare boxes on the Ride On Transit System

-NATIONAL INSTITUTES OF HEALTH
+NATIONAL INSTITUTES OF HEALTH www.nih.gov